Mid-City Auto Service

 There are a few things you MUST know about automotive technicians, and the auto repair business in general…

 First things first!
 Yes, auto repair IS a service business just like any other.
 However, it is NOT akin to going in for a haircut or a pedicure where you can just walk in and be served with a short wait or schedule an appointment for an exact time.
-Maybe getting tires installed at a tire store…maybe getting an oil change at an oil change quick lane….but not auto repair dealing with service engine/malfunction indicator lights, noises, hesitations, intermittent problems, inoperative air conditioning, no starts, stalls, etc…..those type repairs will require significant effort to find the cause of the problem….it’s simple not the same TYPE of service as a brake job.
+Maybe getting tires installed at a tire store…maybe getting an oil change at an oil change quick lane…but not auto repair dealing with service engine/malfunction indicator lights, noises, hesitations, intermittent problems, inoperative air conditioning, no starts, stalls, etc…those type repairs will require significant effort to find the cause of the problem…it’s simply not the same TYPE of service as a brake job.

-Let’s say one day you wake up with a pain in your gut, you are peeing blood and sick as a dog….to find out what is the cause of all this will require hour upon hour of cat scans, pet scans, upper and lower GI’s, biopsies, blood tests and more tests AND THEN….FINALLY, THEN the actual procedure that will cure the problem will have to be done.
-If you call us and you need a front brake job, or a 30,000 mile maintenance inspection or some other preventive maintenance, it is likely we can get you in the following day and get you out in one day…..those type services require no such diagnostic time…however, a service engine light on combined with a random hesitation will require diagnostic time…..so will a roaring noise at road speeds, or a fluid leak…or overheating…and if we already have SEVERAL of this type repair on the schedule already, it may be a day before we can even take you in…..please do not let this discourage you, it is the nature of the beast with REPAIR work, it’s simply much more complicated than MAINTENANCE work, and will be the same story at all REPUTABLE repair facilities…..if you call a shop and they are in a position with their schedule that they can immediately take in a job that may well consume hours just to find the problem and then repair correctly, they must have a pretty bad reputation….any good shop simply cannot do “walk-ins” when it comes to repair of modern vehicles.
+Let’s say one day you wake up with a pain in your gut, you are peeing blood and sick as a dog…to find out what is the cause of all this will require hour upon hour of cat scans, pet scans, upper and lower GI’s, biopsies, blood tests and more tests AND THEN…FINALLY, THEN the actual procedure that will cure the problem will have to be done.
+If you call us and you need a front brake job, or a 30,000 mile maintenance inspection or some other preventive maintenance, it is likely we can get you in the following day and get you out in one day…those type services require no such diagnostic time…however, a service engine light on combined with a random hesitation will require diagnostic time…so will a roaring noise at road speeds, or a fluid leak…or overheating…and if we already have SEVERAL of this type repair on the schedule already, it may be a day or more before we can even take you in…please do not let this discourage you, it is the nature of the beast with REPAIR work, it’s simply much more complicated than MAINTENANCE work, and will be the same story at all REPUTABLE repair facilities…if you call a shop and they are in a position with their schedule that they can immediately take in a job that may well consume hours just to find the problem and then repair correctly, they must have a pretty bad reputation…any good shop simply cannot do “walk-ins” when it comes to repair of modern vehicles.

-There IS no device that “tells you what’s wrong”……that is a fallacy….and believing this can cost you HUNDREDS of unnecessary dollars…..how?
-Because there are ACTUALLY those folks that work on cars and call themselves technicians that ALSO think the circuit description the tool references is the part that needs changing…..this is WRONG, the information the device reads out is merely a general circuit description that set the fault code in history, but there may be 15 possible causes for that particular fault code.
-When you have some clown that thinks you just replace the part listed in the description and if that does not fix it, change the next part listed, and if that does not work, change the next part listed, it can cost you dearly……THAT is NOT how it works.
+There IS no device that “tells you what’s wrong”…that is a fallacy…and believing this can cost you HUNDREDS of unnecessary dollars…how?
+Because there are ACTUALLY those folks that work on cars and call themselves technicians that ALSO think the circuit description the tool references with the fault code is the part that needs changing…this is WRONG, the information the device reads out is merely a general circuit description that set the fault code in history, but there may be 15 possible causes for that particular fault code.
+When you have some clown that thinks you just replace the part listed in the description and if that does not fix it, change the next part listed, and if that does not work, change the next part listed, it can cost you dearly…THAT is NOT how it works.

 Guy on the phone: How much do you charge to run a diagnostic test?